Draedon-686/jpmc-task-1/README.md

-# JPMC Task 1
+# Fork of JPMC Task 1
-Starter repo for task 1 of the JPMC software engineering program
+Fork of the Starter repo for task 1 of the JPMC software engineering program